10 Halloween Email Newsletter Examples + Tips [2023]

 Need to save time?
 Feel free to choose one of Moosend’s ready-made Halloween email templates to send spooktacular campaigns to your email list!

-1. Modcloth’s Pre-Halloween Deals
+3. ModCloth’s Pre-Halloween Deals

 Subject line: A b🎃🎃tiful style guide

-Halloween email newsletter examples
+Halloween newsletter by ModCloth

-Modcloth is a clothing brand that took advantage of the pre-holiday season to increase its sales with a Halloween guide newsletter.
+ModCloth is a clothing brand that took advantage of the pre-holiday season to increase its sales with a Halloween guide newsletter.

-Why it works: Modcloth used the pre-Halloween period to educate its audience about the trending styles.
+Why it works: ModCloth used the pre-Halloween period to educate its audience about the trending styles.
 This allows the brand to showcase its products, give its audience styling tips to achieve the perfect look, and, simultaneously, prompt them to “Shop Halfway to Halloween.”

 This Halloween campaign lets the brand get some early sales and gives its audience useful tips that promote engagement and increase brand loyalty.

-2. Bath & Body Works Early Holiday Sale
+4. Bath & Body Works Early Holiday Sale

 Subject line: Open for your fall essentials checklist